SynergyLMM Workflow Overview

 Influential Diagnostics

 The Influential Diagnostics tab is useful to identify subjects that have a great impact in the model and that may warrant more careful analysis.
-To this end, SynergyLMM uses Cook's distances and subject-specific log-likelihood displacements.
+To this end, SynergyLMM uses subject-specific Cook's distances.

 Fig. 6 shows results of the influential diagnostics of our example model.
-It can be seen how our two outlier subjects are identified: Mouse 10 is identified as having a great influence in the value of its treatment group estimated growth rate, while Mouse 2 is identified as having an important influence in the overall fit of the model.
+It can be seen how Mouse 10 is identified as having a great influence in the fitted values.

 Model Performance